Victory Day (9 May)

 Victory Day is a holiday that commemorates the victory of the Soviet Union over Nazi Germany in 1945.
 It was first inaugurated in the 15 republics of the Soviet Union (Note: There were 16 republics in the Soviet Union in 1945.
 The Karelo-Finnish SSR was abolished in 1956.) following the signing of the German Instrument of Surrender late in the evening on 8 May 1945 (9 May Moscow Time).
 The Soviet government announced the victory early on 9 May after the signing ceremony in Berlin.
 Although the official inauguration occurred in 1945, the holiday became a non-labor day only in 1965.

 In East Germany, 8 May was observed as Liberation Day from 1950 to 1966, and was celebrated again on the 40th anniversary in 1985.
 In 1967, a Soviet-style "Victory Day" was celebrated on 8 May.
-Since 2002, the German state of Mecklenburg-Vorpommern has observed a commemoration day known as the Day of Liberation from National Socialism, and the End of the World War II.

 The Russian Federation has officially recognized 9 May since its formation in 1991 and considers it a non-working holiday even if it falls on a weekend (in which case any following Monday will be a non-working holiday).
 The holiday was similarly celebrated while the country was part of the Soviet Union.
 Most other countries in Europe observe Victory in Europe Day (often abbreviated to VE Day, or V-E Day) on 8 May, and Europe Day (Note: In 1950 on Victory Day (9 May), French foreign minister Robert Schuman made the Schuman Declaration proposing creation of the European Coal and Steel Community as a way to prevent further war between France and Germany.
 He declared he aimed to "make war not only unthinkable but materially impossible".
 It is now celebrated as Europe Day on 5 May by the Council of Europe.) on 9 May as national remembrance or victory days.